It’s difficult to know where to start when writing about Florence (Firenze) and Fiesole.

 I led us out the back way to Ft.
 Belvedere but once again got myself and the others turned around trying to find the back way out of Belvedere to the street where we could go in the Bardini side entrance.
 We were pretty hot and sweaty so went directly to the Kaffeehaus and ordered prosecco and water.

-Sue and I got the giggles about something then decided to have a smoke.
-Sue realized she didn’t have her lighter so we had to borrow one from the waitress which led to R saying we were like a clown car but at least it was aimed at Sue too.
+Sue and I got the giggles about something led to Rachelle saying we were like a clown car but at least it was aimed at Sue too.
 After I’d smoked a half a cigarette, Sue and I got the giggles again (earlier I think it was about almost lighting my hair on fire) and I said “God I’m high’ which led to more giggles.
 Around 3:00pm we paid and walked down through the gardens to via dei Bardi, stopping @ the supermarket for bread and prosecco, making it back to the apartment without incident.

-Both my sis and niece got some phenomenal pictures on that visit as we walked through the Boboli, Ft.
+Both my sister and niece got some phenomenal pictures on that visit as we walked through the Boboli, Ft.
 Belvedere and the Bardini Gardens.

 III.
 The Oltrarno